DebanjanSarkar/passman/README.md

 ## Overview
 ----------------------------------------------------------------
 This password manager is a GUI-program built using the Tkinter module in Python.
-It provides users with a convenient way to organize and manage their passwords securely, and retrieve them easily whenever required.
-The password manager stores all passwords locally in a CSV file, ensuring data security.
+It provides users with a convenient way to organize and manage their passwords securely, and retrieve and view them easily whenever required.
+The password manager stores all passwords locally in a CSV file, ensuring data security for individuals.
 *Though it currently uses local storage to store passwords in a CSV file, it can be simply extended by writing custom functions, to use Encryption, and Database storage using custom functions and ORMs/connectors.*